- EPK -

 Haviah Mighty didn’t need to change her birth name when she decided to dedicate her career to music.
-In fact, Mighty couldn’t be more accurate a word to describe the artist, named one of XXL’s 15 Toronto Rappers You Should Know in 2019.
+Mighty could not better describe Haviah’s craft of provocative challenges and uncompromising truths.

 Polaris Prize 2019 Winner Announcement